 Malware authors may be also using compromised software installers and infected websites to spread this nasty ransomware infection.
-These methods enable them to embed the ransomware payload to a app installer or inject it into a web page.
-Both cases could result in an automatic and unnoticed execution of this payload directly on a target system.
+These methods enable them to embed the ransomware payload to an app installer or inject it into a web page.
+Both cases could result in automatic and unnoticed execution of this payload directly on a target system.

 .bin Files Virus – Overview

 The so-called .bin files virus is a threat that is designed to act like a typical data locker ransomware.
-It invades computer systems, plagues essential system files and components, encodes target files and extorts a ransom payment.
+It invades computer systems, plagues essential system components, encodes target files and extorts a ransom payment.

 With the help of these files, the ransomware could perform lots of malicious activities that interfere with main system settings.
 Among the affected system components is likely to be the Registry Editor as its contamination could provide for the persistent presence of this nasty ransomware on the device.

 Once affected the registry sub-key Run stored by the Registry Editor starts executing malicious files on each system start.
 While an affected RunOnce sub-key enables the automatic load of a ransom note file.
 This file is named readme.txt and all it reads is: